Master of Arts

 Introduction

-Introduction to Contextual Biblical Leadership
+Introduction to Biblical Contextual Leadership

 The introduction to Contextual Biblical Leadership course is designed to align a student’s call, gifts, and leadership proclivities.
 During the semester, students will examine their own biography, spiritual gifts, and personality profile to gain clarity on their call and equipping.
 The examination is done with the professor and cohort as students learn to affirm who they are and how they are called to serve.
 This understanding is necessary in order to maximize their effectiveness in ministry, and thus a prerequisite to begin the “Biblical Leadership in Context” series.
 (3 credits)